 Other things to note: All Homes built in Hillsboro will now be subject to design standards – this is a new wrinkle!

-MAKE SURE TO SUBMIT YOUR WRITTEN REQUEST OR YOU MAY BE DENIED TESTIMONY:
+MAKE SURE TO SUBMIT YOUR WRITTEN REQUEST

 TO SUBMIT Written Testimony: Email email@example.com before 8:00 am on Tuesday, April 12th to provide written testimony.
 The agenda packet will be updated after 8:00 am with the testimony received via email.